-Donor Services is defined as the Registry department responsible for managing all test requests made after the preliminary search request.
+Donor Services is defined as the Registry department responsible for managing the donor after the search request.
 This includes but is not limited to CT, ET, Workup and Follow-up.

-Eligibility is defined as the donor having no history, signs or risks of relevant communicable disease agents and diseases based on screening and testing as described in 21 CFR Part 1271, Subpart C. The establishment of donor eligibility is the responsibility of the CC attending physician.
+Eligibility is defined as the donor having no history, signs or risks of relevant communicable disease agents and diseases based on screening and testing as described in 21 CFR Part 1271, Subpart C. The establishment of donor eligibility is the responsibility of the AC/CC attending physician or the Gift of Life Apheresis Center Medical Director or designees.